boldbi/react-with-nodejs-sample/README.md

 > **NOTE:**
 > 1. If the API host is already in use, modify the port number per your preference in embed.js and update that Dashboard.js file.
 > 2. If you are using React version lower than v18.0, you can update the `index.js` file by adding the following line.
-Ensure that you replace the existing `createRoot` line with the following line.
+Ensure that you replace the existing `createRoot` line with the following line.</br>
      `import ReactDOM from 'react-dom';
       ReactDOM.render(<App />, document.getElementById('root'));`